PET Imaging of Patients With Melanoma and Malignant Brain Tumors Using an 124I-labeled cRGDY Silica Nanomolecular Particle Tracer: A Microdosing Study

 Experimental: newly diagnosed or recurrent head/neck melanoma

-This is a two-year microdosing study that will enroll 5 metastatic melanoma and up patients to 6 brain tumor patients at MSKCC who have either have a high grade glioma (n=3) or brain metastases (n=3) from melanoma, non-small cell lung carcinoma, or other non-CNS primary lesion.
+This is a two-year microdosing study that will enroll 5 metastatic melanoma patients and 18 malignant brain tumor patients (surgical (n=13) and non-surgical candidates (n=5)).
 We have already accrued 5 melanoma patients and expect to accrue brain tumor patients within a 1 year period.

 |